pbikki/object-storage-plugin/README.md

         ```
       - Troubles with PVC.
 Refer [this](https://cloud.ibm.com/docs/containers?topic=containers-cs_troubleshoot_storage#cos_pvc_pending)

       - Note that the sample [pvc.yaml] has `ibm.io/auto-create-bucket: "true"`.
 So, the service credentials created to access your COS should atleast have a `Writer` role in order to create a bucket.
-If you want to point to a bucket that already exists, use  `ibm.io/auto-create-bucket: "false"` in you `pvc.yaml` file
+If you want to point to a bucket that already exists, use  `ibm.io/auto-create-bucket: "false"` in your `pvc.yaml` file

-5. Create your deployment to mount your PV and specify the PVC created from [step 4]
+5. Create a deployment to mount your PV and specify the PVC created from [step 4]

     A deployment yaml will look like this:
       ```
       apiVersion: apps/v1